demianarc/llmattack/README.md

 ## 🚨 The Problem
 Frontier models (DeepSeek, Llama 3, GPT-4) claim to be "aligned." **They aren't.**

-Most red-teaming tools use toy prompts ("DAN mode") that are easily patched. **LLM Attack** implements **39 advanced attack vectors** from top academic papers (USENIX '25, NeurIPS '24) to expose the real cracks in your model's safety.
+Most red-teaming tools use toy prompts ("DAN mode") that are easily patched. **JailbreakLLM** implements **39 advanced attack vectors** from top academic papers (USENIX '25, NeurIPS '24) to expose the real cracks in your model's safety.

 ---